Line 3 (Changchun Rail Transit)

 Line 3 of the Changchun Rail Transit (长春轨道交通3号线 (Chángchūn Guǐdào Jiāotōng Sān Hào Xiàn)) is a light rail line running from northwest to southeast Changchun.
 It was opened on 30 October 2002.
 Line 3 was later extended on 26 December 2006 and 31 December 2021.
-This line is currently 34.3 km long with 34 stations (32 in operation, Furong Bridge Station and Xi'an Bridge Station are under construction).
+This line is currently 34.3 km long with 34 stations in operation.

 Opening timeline

+During the temporary closure of Changchun Railway Station — Huxi Bridge section, Liaoning Road station has permanently abandoned due to original station being too close to new Furong Bridge Station and new Changchun Railway Station, became the second case in China where a rapid transit station abandoned after Xinhualu of Tianjin line 1 on 9 December 2001.

-Future Development
+Future development

-A Southern extension from Changchun Movie Wonderland to No.59 Middle School is under planning.
+A southern extension from Changchun Movie Wonderland to No.59 Middle School is under construction.